Collaborative Response to Elder and Vulnerable Adult Abuse (CREVAA)

 - Elders 60 years of age or older.

-- Vulnerable adults eighteen years of age or older who (18-59), because of mental or physical disability, are unable to manage their own resources, carry out the activities of daily living, or protect themselves from neglect or hazardous or abusive situations without assistance from others.
+- Vulnerable adults 18-59 years of age , who because of a mental or physical disability, are unable to manage their own resources, carry out the activities of daily living, or protect themselves from neglect or hazardous or abusive situations without assistance from others.

 ** Services provided must be related to the alleged crime.

 - Personal Care services